Campari Soda

 Campari Soda is a pre-mixed drink made by Campari for the Italian market.
-Campari Soda is Campari mixed with soda water (10% alcohol by volume).
+Campari Soda is Campari mixed with soda water to reach 10% alcohol by volume.
 The distinctive bottle was designed by Fortunato Depero in 1932.

+According to Jay P. Pederson: "In 1932, the company debuted its own blend of Campari and soda, packaged in a distinctive cone-shaped bottle.
+The result, which was dubbed, appropriately enough, Campari Soda, became a new success for the company, and was held to be the world's first pre-mix packaged drink."